izzymg/fantasy/server/docs/docker.md

 2. `MYSQL_PASSWORD` The user's password
 3. `MYSQL_DATABASE` The database to create
 4. `MYSQL_ROOT_PASSWORD` Root's password
-5. `DATA_DIR` The host directory that will mount as a volume for fantasy's data
+5. `HOST_DATA_DIR` The host directory that will mount as a volume for fantasy's data

 Then ensure fantasy's secrets.js and config.js point to environment variables (use process.env.XYZ) for the port, host redis and mysql connection URLs.